Jaimes McKee: International career

-McKee held a British passport but his permanent residency in Hong Kong has now allowed him to become a Hong Kong passport holder.
-He is able to represent the Hong Kong national football team.
+McKee held a British passport but his permanent residency in Hong Kong allowed him to become a Hong Kong passport holder.
+He was able to represent the Hong Kong national football team.

-On 2 December 2011, McKee was called up by caretaker Hong Kong coach Liu Chun Fai for the Hong Kong national football team to play against Guangdong in the 2012 Guangdong-Hong Kong Cup.
+On 2 December 2011, McKee was called up by Hong Kong's caretaker coach Liu Chun Fai for the Hong Kong national football team to play against Guangdong in the 2012 Guangdong-Hong Kong Cup.
 McKee played as start-up right winger in the second leg of the Cup on 1 January 2012 and Hong Kong team won the 2012 Guangdong-Hong Kong Cup through penalty shootout.

-On 14 November 2012, Mckee made his international debut against Malaysia in which Hong Kong drew by 1:1.
+On 14 November 2012, Mckee made his international debut against Malaysia in which Hong Kong drew by 1–1.

-On 1 January 2014, Mckee scored his first goal for the Hong Kong national football team in the second leg of Guangdong-Hong Kong Cup.
-On 13 November 2014, McKee scored his first international goal against North Korea in which Hong Kong lost by 1:2.
+On 1 January 2014, Mckee scored his first goal for Hong Kong in the second leg of the Guangdong-Hong Kong Cup.
+On 13 November 2014, McKee scored his first international goal against North Korea which Hong Kong lost by 1–2.

-McKee scored a brace for Hong Kong against Bhutan on 11 June 2015 in a 2018 FIFA World Cup qualifier.
+McKee scored a brace for Hong Kong against Bhutan on 11 June 2015 in a 2018 FIFA World Cup qualifiers.

 In June 2016, since the absence of captain Chan Wai Ho, vice-captain Yapp Hung Fai and Lee Chi Ho, McKee have served as Hong Kong captain during 2016 AYA Bank Cup.

 On 11 June 2019, McKee made his last international appearance for Hong Kong in a friendly against Chinese Taipei.